 - flexibility on the products themselves: variants, customizations

-Here is a review of different technics, from simple to complex in order to meet flexibility on the product so as on the production volume.
-But keep in mind that likely the two have to be combined
+Here is a review of different technics, from simple to complex to meet flexibility on the product and the production volume.
+But keep in mind that the two likely have to be combined

 Flexibility in the Production capacity